MarkEdmondson1234/googleAuthR/README.md

                                           "https://www.googleapis.com/auth/analytics",
                                           "https://www.googleapis.com/auth/tagmanager.readonly"))
 ```

-A non-definitive scope list to choose from will be attempted to be maintained via `getOption("googleAuthR.scopes")`

 ### Set up steps
 1. Set up your project in the [Google API Console](https://code.google.com/apis/console) to use the Google API you want.